faramarzmunshi/d2l-nlp/chapter_NLP/4 Word2Vec from Scratch.md

 Even with such a simple corpus, we can begin to recognize some patterns.
 “Math” and “programming” are both context to “like”.
 While this might not be picked up by the model, both of these words can be understood as things that I like.

 #### Step 1
-The first step is to one hot encode our classes like we did above with the 'I like turtles' example (the words in our vocabulary): I, like, math, programming, today, is, Friday, a, good, day
+The first step is to one hot encode our classes (the words in our vocabulary): I, like, math, programming, today, is, Friday, a, good, day

 #### Step 2
 Create a feed forward neural network with one hidden layer and an output layer using the hierarchical softmax activation function.
 The data set used to train the network uses the one hot encoded context vector to predict the one hot encoded target vector.